 Arizona ESA Public Access Laws

 They’ll let you know what their policy is, but it’s also a good idea to get the name of the person who lets you know it’s okay.
 There can sometimes be a lack of communication between workers, and one might tell you an ESA is okay to bring in while another might try and stop you at the door.
-Because there is no emotional support animal law protecting emotional support pets in public places, it’s best for you to be prepared for situations like this.
+Because there is no emotional support animal law protecting emotional support pets in public places, you should be prepared for situations like this.
 You should also consider carrying either a paper copy or an electronic copy of your letter with you wherever you go.
 Establishments may be more likely to accommodate you after seeing your legitimate ESA letter.

 How to Get a Legitimate ESA Letter in Arizona